ananyapuru/CPSC-484-Group-Project/Group_27/README.md

     * page providing information for the '*posterior pelvic tilt*' condition.
 * resources.html
     * page providing overall + component scores, as well as a list of identified conditions
-* sitting.html
-    * navigated to from the start screen by a user raising their right hand; instructs user to sit facing the TV directly
 * sloped_shoulders.html
     * page providing information for the '*sloped shoulders*' condition.
 * standing.html